ray-project/enhancements/reps/2023-06-06-simplify-sync.md

 The files of the recorded checkpoint can be accessed via `result.checkpoint`.
 The `Checkpoint` object itself is a logical tuple of `(path, pyarrow.fs.FileSystem)`.
 Users can also get and set arbitrary metadata to these checkpoints (e.g., preprocessor configs, model settings, etc), which will be recorded in a `metadata.json` file.

 Checkpoints can be recorded from multiple ranks.
 By default, only checkpoint data from rank zero is preserved.
-Checkpoints from all ranks can be retained via a `keep_all_ranks` option.
+Data from all ranks can be retained via a `keep_all_ranks` option.

 ### FAQ